2025-ilaria/project-/sparql-queries.md

 Again, the results showed blank spaces.

-## Query 9️⃣: verifying the absence of the type of architecture
+## Query 9️⃣: Verifying the absence of the type of architecture

-Taking into account the example of Teatro comunale di Bologna, we found the description **“architettura civile”** under the property **`DC:Type`**.
+Taking into account the example of Teatro comunale di Bologna, we found the description **“architettura civile”** under the property **`dc:type`**.
 We ran a SPARQL query to check if this property was present on ArCo for the Teatro Massimo di Palermo.

 **🔍 Query**: